LeeAnnEditor/o365hq/services/Securing your Azure Environment and Applications.md

 5. Applying changes
 6. Implementation of best practices

-### Additional cost items not provided by the project
+### Additional cost items not provided by this project

--   Migration and deployment new VM or services in Microsoft Azure
+-   Migration and deployment of new VM or services in Microsoft Azure
 -   Azure performance and cost optimization assessment

 Upon completion of this project, we will provide a *project closeout report*.
-This document will indicate the final project status including evidence of meeting acceptance criteria, outstanding issues and the final budget.
+This document will indicate the final project status, including evidence of meeting acceptance criteria, any outstanding issues, and the final budget.
 If you require more extensive documentation, this can be provided for an additional fee.

 ### Plan

-May vary depending on your needs.
+The plan may vary depending on your needs.

 1. Kickoff meeting
 2. Azure Cloud health check
 3. Start securing process
-4. Providing and coordination of the changes roadmap
+4. Provide and coordinate the changes road map
 5. Verification of changes
-6. Applying changes
+6. Apply changes

-### Success Criteria
+### Success criteria

 1. The current status of Azure Services is analyzed
 2. The list of changes is compiled and approved
-3. Approved changes are successfully applied in the work
+3. Approved changes are successfully applied